-Immunity Test IEC 60601 Test Level Compliance Level electromagnetic environment- guidance Conducted RF IEC 61000S-4-6 Radiated RF IEC 61000S-4-3 3 Vrms 150 kHz to 80 MHz 3 V/m 80 MHz to 2.5 GHz 3 Vrms 3V/m Portable and mobile RF communications equipment should not be used closer to any part of the LuXe Mobility X100 Sport, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance $d = 1.2 P$ $d = 80 \text{ MHz to } 800$ $MHz$ $d = 2.3 P 800 \text{MHz to } 2.5 \text{ GHz}$
+Immunity test IEC 60601 test level Compliance level electromagnetic environment-guidance Conducted RF IEC 61000S-4-6 Radiated RF IEC 61000S-4-3 3 Vrms 150 kHz to 80 MHz 3 V/m 80 MHz to 2.5 GHz 3 Vrms 3 V/m Portable and mobile RF communications equipment should not be used closer to any part of the LuXe Mobility X100 Sport, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance d = $1.2 \frac{P}{}$ d = $\frac{1.2 P}{}$ 80 MHz to 800 MHz $\frac{2.3 P}{}$ 800 MHz to 2.5 GHz

-Where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in metres.
-Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, should be less than the compliance level in each frequency range. of the equipment marked with the following symbol:
+Where P is the maximum output power rating of the transmitter in watts(W) according to the transmitter manufacturer and d is the recommended separation distance in metres.
+Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey, should be less than the compliance level in each frequency range.
+Interference may occur in the vicinity of the equipment marked with the following symbol:

-Note 1: At 80MHz and 800MHz, the higher frequency range applies.
+NOTE 1: At 80MHz and 800MHz, the higher frequency range applies.

-Note 2: This guidance may not apply in all situations.
+NOTE 2: This guidance may not apply in all situations.
 Electromagnetic propagation is affected by absorption and reflection from structures, objects and people.

+a.
 Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
 To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
 If the measured field strength in the location in which the LuXe Mobility X100 Sport is used exceeds the applicable RF compliance level above, the LuXe Mobility X100 Sport should be observed to verify normal operation.
-If abnormal performance is observed, additional measures may be necessary, such as reorienting or relocating the LuXe Mobility X100 Sport.
-Over the frequency range 150kHz to 80MHz, field strengths should be less than 3V/m.
+If abnormal performance is observed, additional measures may be necessary, such as reorienting or relocating the LuXe Mobility X100 Sport b.
+Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 3 V/m.